 Thinking of Buying an Older Building?

-This page is a starting point for those thinking about buying an older house.
+This page is a starting point for people thinking about buying an older house.
 It provides advice on preliminary steps, insurance and finding a property.

 Buying and living in an older building can be extremely rewarding.
-However, it's important to bear in mind that older buildings do differ from modern ones, so before you buy, we recommend you think about the additional considerations this might involve.
+However, older buildings do differ from modern ones.

-In addition to the research you would normally do when buying a property, we recommend you think about the following points.
+In addition to the research you would normally do before buying a property, we recommend you think about the following points.

-These can be answered by your local authority.
-Advance knowledge of extra planning regulation can help to avoid delays when planning any work.
+You can find out from your local authority.
+Advance knowledge of any planning regulations which apply to the property can help to avoid delays when planning any work.